zubair-sirajj/information-security/h3-hack-to-learn-hacking.md

 ![12](https://github.com/user-attachments/assets/eb745861-f1b7-4e4f-9ffb-8cd4be6d4485)
 ![13](https://github.com/user-attachments/assets/21bee26a-6e9f-4c6d-a532-4917235dd34c)

-So we can come to conclusion that without Apache2, only SSH, SMTP, and IPP were running and after installing and starting Apache2, port 80 opened up for HTTP traffic, illustrating the addition of services impacts the system's network exposure.
+So if we try to differentiate two scenarios, we can see that without Apache2, only SSH, SMTP, and IPP were running and after installing and starting Apache2, port 80 opened up for HTTP traffic, illustrating the addition of services impacts the system's network exposure.

 ## References:
 - Nilsson, M. (2024).
 How CSPM Can Help to Secure Your Cloud and Avoid Configuration Disasters.
 Disobey 2024.
 YouTube: https://www.youtube.com/watch?v=binozoaOpOM&list=PLLvAhAn5sGfiB9AlEt2KD7H9Dnr6kbd64&index=2 (Accessed 8 Sept.
 2024).